Updated: Jun 1

 So, the bottom line is, the main thing that teething produces is …teeth.

-This article was written by Mama You've Got This GP and Shared Care Expert Dr Bill Batman, who features in Mama You've Got This Expert Videos as part of the Experts On Demand Video Series
+This article was written by Parents You've Got This GP and Shared Care Expert Dr Bill Batman, who features in Parents You've Got This Expert Videos as part of the Experts On Demand Video Series

 Image credit - Leah Born on a Wednesday / Sophie The Giraffe